Bug Out Location: How To Find One You Can Afford

 4. Self-Reliance Opportunities

-Is there firewood available?
+Is firewood available?

-• Can you raise any livestock for food on the property?
+Can you raise livestock on your property?

 • Is there enough grass to keep goats?